developer-friendly/blog/docs/posts/0006-gettings-started-with-gitops-and-fluxcd.md

 2. The `alertmanager-address` Secret will need to be in the same namespace as the `Provider` resource.
 This is due to the design of the Kubernetes itself and has less to do with FluxCD.
-3. Having notifications on different severities allow you and your team receive highlights about the live state of your cluster as you see fit.
+3. Having notifications on different severities allow you and your team to receive highlights about the live state of your cluster as you see fit.
 This means that you might be interested to route the informational notifications to a muted Slack channel which is likely noisier than the critical alerts, while sending the critical alerts to a pager system that will notify the right people at the right time.

+!!! tip "Reconciliation"

+    All the manifests we created so far are committed to the repository and pushed to the remote.
+We didn't need any `kubectl apply` command to apply those resources and as long as we write and commit all our manifests under the same tree structure, FluxCD will create them in the cluster.

 ## Step 3: Trigger Alerts